vivek-nexus/lizen/README.md

 # Project Lizen

-This project is V2 of my earlier project called [Podcastify-It](https://github.com/yakshaG/podcastify-it)

 # Deployment
-This project is deployed at https://yakshag.github.io/lizen/ with Github pages
+This project is deployed at https://yakshag.github.io/lizen/ with Github pages.

+This project is V2 of my earlier project called [Podcastify-It](https://github.com/yakshaG/podcastify-it).

 # Implementation plan
 ## High